Sergo2020/DIF_pytorch_official/readme.md

 This project was tested using Python 3.10 with a GPU.
 However, it is not necessary to have a GPU for the evaluation process.
-The required dependencies are specified in the 'requirements.txt' file.
+The required dependencies are specified in the `requirements.txt` file.

 ### Usage